rwxayheee/rwxayhee.github.io/_posts/2023-10-16-ADFR-Suite-v1.0-rc1-and-ADT-in-Ubuntu-VM-on-Apple-Silicon.md

 ## Step 1: Setting up a Ubuntu VM in UTM

-**UTM** is a free application to create virtual machines on Mac with support for Apple Silicon. **Ubuntu** is a free & open source Linux operating system that we will be using for our VM.
+**UTM** is a free application to create virtual machines on Mac with support for Apple Silicon. **Ubuntu** is a free & open Linux operating system that we will be using for our VM.
 To begin with, we will **set up a Ubuntu VM in UTM with the desired features to enable Rosetta emulation**.

 ### Download UTM and the disk image (ISO file) of Ubuntu-for-ARM